Observing the inspiral of coalescing massive black hole binaries with LISA in the era of Multi-Messenger Astrophysics: Results

 In Fig.~\ref{fig:mcmc_comparison} we report the distributions for the log of the ratios between the sky position \uncer computed following our primary approach (\texttt{fisher}) and the results for the two MCMC simulations (\texttt{ptemcee} and \texttt{PTMCMCSampler}).

 The distribution of the ratio between \fisher and \ptmcmc display two sub-populations with a mean value of $\simeq 0.11$.
 We find that the systems for which the \fisher approach produces better sky-position \uncer than \ptmcmc show small mass ratio, i.e. $q < 0.3$.
 Similar considerations hold also for the comparison between \fisher and \mcmc areas, with a mean value of $0.05$.
 We also compare the two MCMC estimates to check if the differences between the two implementations of the same technique are compatible with the one coming from \texttt{fisher}.
 In this case the \ptmcmc produces typically smaller areas than the \mcmc approach with a mean value of $\simeq -0.06$, close to the value coming from the comparison between \fisher and \texttt{PTMCMCSampler}.
 Use of global parameter exploration with \ptmcmc results in finding the secondary mode for some systems.

+The secondary modes correspond to the antipodal or reflected points, depending on the actual system considered, of the real binary position in the sky.
+Including the whole signal with the high frequency response of the detector and higher harmonics break degeneracies during the parameter estimation process \cite{Marsat:2020rtl} and disfavor these secondary modes .
 In most of these cases, the secondary mode has lower statistical significance.
 Removing from the analysis the points with secondary mode in the sky position has no strong impact in the ratio distributions.

 For each of the aforementioned 20 cases we perform an additional check comparing median sky position \uncer from two independent Fisher matrix codes, the one adopted for this study and another one from Marsat \emph{et al.} \cite{Marsat:2020rtl}.
 We keep fixed the total mass of the system, mass ratio, redshift and spin magnitude while we randomize over sky position, polarization, inclination, time to coalescence and initial phase.
 For each case we perform $ \rm N = 10^3$ realizations.
 In Tab. \ref{tab:table_fisher_comparison} we report the mean value of the ratio between the median sky position \uncer obtained from the code adopted in this study and the alternative one, $\mathcal{R}^{\Delta \Omega}$, at different times from merger and when the full signal is included (`merger').
 From 1 month and up to 3 days to merger, the code used for this study recover median sky position \uncer $\simeq 3$ times larger, while the opposite happen for times close to merger.
 Overall the agreement between the two results is quite good, especially at 1 day from merger.